a-brassard/COPA-SSE/README.md

 ## Aggregated versions

 `graphs.pkl` contains aggregated versions of the triples for each question (dictionary format with question id as the key).
 Each entry contains a list of edges, each being a tuple of (u, v, {'rel': relation, 'weight': weight}).
 The list can be passed as-is to a `NetworkX.MultiDiGraph` constructor.
+Similar nodes were connected or merged with `relatedto`, depending on the cosine similarity between their `SentenceTransformer` embeddings.
 * Note: not all graphs are weakly connected.